timcassell/ProtoPromise/Package/README.md

 }
 ```

-When the C# compiler sees a lamda expression that does not capture/close any variables, it will cache the delegate statically, so there is only one instance in the program, and no extra memory will be allocated every time it's used.
+When the C# compiler sees a lambda expression that does not capture/close any variables, it will cache the delegate statically, so there is only one instance in the program, and no extra memory will be allocated every time it's used.

 Note: Visual Studio will tell you what variables are captured/closed if you hover the `=>`.
 You can use that information to optimize your delegates.
 In C# 9 and later, you can use the `static` modifier on your lambdas so that the compiler will not let you accidentally capture variables the expensive way.